-The online scholarship application process for the 2013/2014 school year is now available.
-Graduating high school seniors, current undergraduate students and non-traditional students residing across the Foundation's 5 1/2 county regional service area, have the opportunity to apply for a variety of scholarships.
-Applications for all scholarships will be completed online and students will be required to upload unofficial transcripts, letters of reference and letter of acceptance.
+The online scholarship application process for the 2015/2016 school year is now available.
+In the meantime, please review the information below to determine which scholarships you would be eligible for based on your residence and field of study.
+Graduating high school seniors, current undergraduate students and non-traditional students residing across the Foundation's 5 1/2 county regional service area have the opportunity to apply for a variety of scholarships.
+Applications for the below scholarships must be completed online and students are required to upload unofficial transcripts, and letter of acceptance.
 Please begin collecting these documents so you will have them ready to upload.
-Deadline for online submission will be April 10, 2013 by 10 p.m.
-The eligibility and criteria for scholarships administered by our Foundation which require an application process can be found below.

 To help with the process, we encourage you to watch this short tutorial (please disregard the "Organization Information" section):

 Please read the Helpful Hints for uploading files, saving your application, etc.

 Before beginning the online scholarship application process, please read the eligibility criteria detailed below for each scholarship fund.
 Once you have chosen which application(s) you are eligible for, begin the process by "Creating A New Account" via the below link.
 If you applied last year, please use the same login and password you created at that time.